ziqinyeow/agno/cookbook/agent_concepts/knowledge/vector_dbs/README.md

 #### Create the database

-- Visit http://localhost:8080 and login with `root` and `admin`
+- Visit http://localhost:8080 and login with username: `root` and password: `admin`
 - Create the database with your choice of name.
-Default setup script requires AGNO as database name.
+Default setup script requires AGNO as database name. `CREATE DATABASE your_database_name;`

 #### Add credentials